plaidman/cyclemagic/readme.md

   - sets the active element directly
 - `next`, `prev`
   - change active element to the next or previous in the above order
-- `show`
-  - prints a message with the current active element

 ### cast a spell: //cma `type` `level` `target`